 Ringette Alberta will work in conjunction with your association to put on the clinic, ensuring that there is no cost to your association.
 Using our online system, we will take payment, and track who is in the clinic, as well as allocate resources.
 Please use the email below to contact Lauren Koster for more information.

 If you are from Calgary, you are required to submit your name on a waitlist to be considered for a New Level 1 Clinic.
 Please do not sign up for a clinic if you are from Calgary and have not been put on the waitlist, this will result in you not being given games from Calgary.
 Please contact Lauren for more information if needed.
+Other associations like Sherwood Park, St. Albert, and Edmonton also have an application process.

 For more information, please email Lauren at firstname.lastname@example.org, including information on any clinics that your association might like to host.